EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 expecitng to be more serious, sensitive and professional in their behavior

-.
+in office.
 It is perhaps a sign of the times that many of the politicians and

 the public officials in the top industrialized economies in the globe do not